 Flours and derivatives made from carob, amaranth, rice, potato and potato starch, sweet potato, maize, tapioca, chestnuts and buckwheat are safe and gluten-free – as long as they are not processed along wheat and other gluten-rich cereals.

-Nowadays it is quite easy to find gluten-free alternatives like breads, pizzas, pastas, biscuits, and cakes.
-Always look for the “gluten-free” indication on food labels, and keep in mind that all the foods suitable for someone with coeliac disease are suitable for gluten intolerants, but the contrary is not true.
+Nowadays, it is quite easy to find gluten-free alternatives like breads, pizzas, pastas, biscuits, and cakes.
+Always look for the “gluten-free” indication on food labels, and keep in mind that all the foods suitable for someone with coeliac disease are suitable for gluten intolerant, but the contrary is not true.

 What is Jerónimo Martins Group doing to help?